 - 1. Engines (Modified Classes) - Motorcycles must use the crankcases of the production motorcycle engine.
 The use of sleeving, stroking or boring to change displacement classes is allowed. - b.
 Any crankshaft configuration may be used (180degree firing, alternate firing, etc.). - c.
-Naturally aspirated engines only. - e.
-The actual displacement of a motor must be stamped on the side of the cylinder or engine case. - f.
+Naturally aspirated engines only. - d.
+The actual displacement of a motor must be stamped on the side of the cylinder or engine case.
+Removal or alteration of displacement or bore size designations on cylinders or cases is prohibited. - e.
 The displacement of the motorcycle or minicycle may not exceed the class limit.
-Piston displacement specifications depend on the type of meet. - g.
-Piston displacement may be measured using either of the following formulas: - (1) V = $3.1416 b^2h$ ; b is one-half bore, h is measured stroke
+Piston displacement specifications depend on the type of meet. - f.
+Piston displacement may be measured using either of the following formulas: - V = 3.1416 b2h; b is one-half bore, h is measured stroke